datagovsg/job-descriptions/Data_Scientist.md

 The Government Digital Services (GDS) group in GovTech uses technology and data to deliver a great digital experience, creating a more connected Singapore.

 Data scientists in GovTech help crack challenging problems through the use of machine learning and other computational methods on government data.
-You will have the opportunity to work on a variety of challenges in domains ranging from citizen engagement, healthcare, transport and operations.
+You would have the opportunity to work across domains like citizen engagement, healthcare, transport and operations.

 ## What to Expect: